Thank you for visiting my website!

 I was the first in my family to enter higher education.
 I graduated with a 1st class degree and won a fully paid, and prestigious, academic scholarship to stay on for a further year, graduating with an MA.

-I am Chief Executive of an international development organisation based in London, and my career to date has been spent in foreign affairs and international development, working with business and military leaders to support some of the most vulnerable individuals and communities in the Global South.
-Prior to my current role, I spent three years working for CAFOD, the international aid agency, and before that I worked as a senior adviser in the UK Parliament.
+I am Chief Executive of an international development organisation based in London, and my career to date has been spent supporting some of the most vulnerable individuals and communities in the Global South.
+Prior to my current role, I worked for CAFOD, the international aid agency.

 The poor secondary school education I received has caused me to passionately believe that every individual, from every background, should have the opportunity to go as far in life as their hard work and ability will take them.
 No child should be held back by poor schools, bad politicians, hunger, disease, or lack of ambition.